 Every VDC template includes a VdcTemplateSpecification element that specifies a set of properties similar to those specified in the CreateVdcParams element that is used to create an organization VDC.
-See Example: Create an Organization VDC.
+See Create an Organization VDC with Pay As You Go Reservation Allocation Model.
 The subtypes of VdcTemplateSpecificationType specify one of the allocation models supported for organization VDCs.
 See Create a VDC Template.